 STEM/STEAM

-STEM and STEAM lessons have burst into elementary schools, and I love it!
+STEM and STEAM lessons have burst into elementary schools.
 As with most educational buzz words, the actual implementation of STEM and STEAM has become misconstrued, so that there are plenty of lessons labeled as STEM, that do not fit the criteria.
-When I try to design a STEM or STEAM lesson, I think about the following:
+When designing a STEM lesson, think about the following:

 - Students integrate and apply meaningful and important mathematics and science content.